momochi000/typewar/README.md

 ## CURRENT

 #### Add an npc attack that arcs
+Looks like adding box2d might not be the way to go, it doesn't allow for variable speeds.
+I'm sure I can find some uses for it.
+Design a way to pass optional arguments to positionFunc Add randomization so the enemy npc fires attacks of either type Make a position func that handles an arc path

+#### Make enemy npc play animation upon their attack
+Player animation behavior doesn't change
 #### Generate a new smaller vocabulary for player and monsters
 Temporary, since we want to test faster paced action
-#### Make enemy npc play animation upon their attack
-Player animation behavior doesn't change
 #### Tweak the difficulty to be pretty hard (before demo to albert)
 #### Add a physics border on the ground so text fragments can bounce
 #### REFACTOR: ensure all events triggered are CapitalCased